cpm-cmake/CPM.cmake/README.md

 The origin may be specified by a `GIT_REPOSITORY`, but other sources, such as direct URLs, are [also supported](https://cmake.org/cmake/help/v3.11/module/ExternalProject.html#external-project-definition).
 If `GIT_TAG` hasn't been explicitly specified it defaults to `v(VERSION)`, a common convention for git projects.
 On the other hand, if `VERSION` hasn't been explicitly specified, CPM can automatically identify the version from the git tag in some common cases.
+`GIT_TAG` can also be set to a specific commit or a branch name such as `master`, however this isn't recommended, as such packages will only be updated when the cache is cleared.

 If an additional optional parameter `EXCLUDE_FROM_ALL` is set to a truthy value, then any targets defined inside the dependency won't be built by default.
 See the [CMake docs](https://cmake.org/cmake/help/latest/prop_tgt/EXCLUDE_FROM_ALL.html) for details.